Shruti733/Election_Analysis/README.md

     2. Now determine the winner for each county using the per-county candidate summary
     3. Now determine which candidate has won in most counties based on above results

-- The PyPoll_Challenge script can be used for analysing the election results state-wise by taking state as the input:
+- The PyPoll_Challenge script can be used for analyzing the election results state-wise by taking state as the input:
   ```
   state = input("Enter the state for which you need to conduct the election analysis")
   Loop through rows of data: